Louis Rosier: Car manufacturer

 Rosier's Renault dealership in Clermont-Ferrand was one of the largest Renault dealerships in France.
 Rosier's dealership also sold other industrial and farming equipment.
 The building housing this important business has been destroyed.

-In 1951, Louis Rosier designed a prototype based on the 4CV Renault.
+In 1951, Rosier designed a prototype based on the 4CV Renault.

 In 1953, using the concept of a barchetta that he raced at Le Mans, Rosier, together with Italian coachbuilder Rocco Motto, designed a cabriolet, still using 4CV Renault sub assemblies.
 This model was built in a quantity of about 200 units by Brissonneau.
 It was even introduced at a car show in New York.

-Some time later he designed a roadster using Renault Frégate elements with an aluminum body developed by Rocco Motto, on a multi-tubular frame.
+Some time later, Rosier designed a roadster using Renault Frégate elements with an aluminum body developed by Rocco Motto, on a multi-tubular frame.
 The engine was seriously revised, the body was lightened, the results was an interesting 950 kg for 80 hp.

 Death

-On 7 October 1956 Louis Rosier was competing in the Coupe du Salon sports car race at Montlhéry in a Ferrari 750 Monza.
+On 7 October 1956, Rosier was competing in the Coupe du Salon sports car race at Montlhéry in a Ferrari 750 Monza.
 During the race he crashed, sustaining head injuries.
 Three weeks later, on 29 October 1956, Rosier succumbed to the injuries received in the crash.